Office Apps On-premises and in the Cloud

 Microsoft Office Access

 Office Access 2016 largely retains the feature set of its predecessor, Office Access 2013, but benefits from enhancements common to Office 2016 such as the Tell Me capability for quickly locating the proper button or menu to carry out a desired action.
 The new Linked Table Manager dialog allows you to export a list of a database's linked data sources to an Excel workbook, which can be especially useful if you are trying to analyze a legacy Access application.
 New database templates have been modernized, and the default size of the Show Table dialog has been increased to display the names or more tables and queries.
-New features of Access Web App when used with SharePoint 2016 with Access Service include cascading controls, improved database filters, enhanced Related Item Control, expanded storage and faster performance for images, integration of Access web apps with Office Add-ins, and support for locking tables from editing.
+New features of Access Web App when used with SharePoint 2016 with Access Service include cascading controls, improved database filters, enhanced Related Item Control, expanded storage and faster performance for images/, integration of Access web apps with Office Add-ins, and support for locking tables from editing.
+Office 365 Access now includes an updated Linked Table Manager, allows you to add new charts forms and reports, and lets you link or import data from Saleforce and Dynamics 365.

 Office Access 2013 makes it easier to create web-based applications and features a significant change to the web model of Access 2010 by incorporating a new design utilizing SharePoint as a front-end host and moving the back end to SQL Server and Microsoft Azure SQL Database.
 This improves performance, security and availability and simplifies management for applications based on Access Web App.
 You have the choice of running Access 2013 on premises along SQL Server and SharePoint Server with Access Services, or you can move to the cloud and subscribe to Microsoft Office 365 and SharePoint Online.
 (Learn about Progent's Microsoft Azure planning and cloud integration consulting services.)
 In the case of an on-premises deployment, you can use the familiar desktop for Access based on the traditional Jet database, the new web model with SharePoint and SQL Server, or create a hybrid environment that combines both models.
 If you use Access 2013 Web App you can communicate with the SQL Server database and use tools like SQL Server Reporting Services (SSRS), Office Excel, Power View, and Crystal Reports for business intelligence reporting.